dimaslanjaka/dimaslanjaka.github.io/source/_posts/2021/12/18/blogger-conditional-tags.md

 <p><code>data:blog.url</code> is the code to display the original opened url.
 In the latest version can use <code>data:view.url</code>.
 When the url is the same as the filled url, then the result will be true so that .
 If you move to a custom domain, the Page Url from blogspot must also be replaced with a custom domain.</p>
 <pre><code class="language-xml">&lt;b:if cond='data:blog.url == &amp;quot;Url Post Or Page&amp;quot;'&gt;&lt;/b:if&gt;
 </code></pre>
-<p>Example: Determine current page is <a href="//webmanajemen.com/page/safelink.html?url=aHR0cHM6Ly93ZWItbWFuYWplbWVuLmJsb2dzcG90LmNvbS8yMDE3LzA0L2luc3RhbC1waHAtY2xpLXBhZGEtYW5kcm9pZC1pbnN0YWxhc2kuaHRtbA==" target="_blank" rel="nofollow noopener">https://web-manajemen.blogspot.com/2017/04/instal-php-cli-pada-android-instalasi.html</a></p>
+<p>Example: Determine current page is <a href="https://web-manajemen.blogspot.com/2017/04/instal-php-cli-pada-android-instalasi.html">https://web-manajemen.blogspot.com/2017/04/instal-php-cli-pada-android-instalasi.html</a></p>
 <pre><code class="language-xml">&lt;b:if cond='data:blog.url == &amp;quot;https://web-manajemen.blogspot.com/2017/04/instal-php-cli-pada-android-instalasi.html&amp;quot;'&gt;&lt;/b:if&gt;
 </code></pre>
 <h2 id="index" tabindex="-1"><a class="header-anchor" href="#index">Index</a></h2>